redcathode/spyr/README.md

 ## Roadmap (in no particular order)

 - [x] Basic audio playback from Youtube
+- [ ] An icon! (and possibly some sort of banner to show at the top)
 - [ ] Search YouTube (preferably without needing an API key)
 - [ ] Support Spotify playlists and tracks (probably using the Spotify Web API and searching YT for the songs)
 - [ ] Support playlists at all